 It will seek to attract those who have had several years of professional experience and already attained a leadership role or been identified as potential leaders in their field.
-The course will enhance their technical knowledge and managerial skills with the expectation that they will return to their respective companies at senior executive level, trained as merchants of change who will redefine the way in which the infrastructure of society is created.
+The course will enhance and broaden their technical knowledge, managerial, communication and writing skills in well grounded academic environment.
+And with such knowledge and expertise we let our students to return to their respective companies trained as "merchants of change", who will redefine the way in which the infrastructure of society is created.

 The construction sector generates around 10% of the UK's GDP.
-It consumes a very significant proportion of the raw materials produced around the world but also provides the fabric of the built environment on which civilized society depends.
-The efficient, responsible and sustainable management and operation of the construction industry is vital to the future of mankind.
-The many challenges facing society such as climate change, resource depletion, energy, water and food security and protection of cities from the destructive forces of nature will demand innovative materials, methods and management with ever increasing demands for reduction in consumption, cost and CO2 production.
+It consumes a very significant proportion of the raw materials produced around the world but also provides the fabric for the built environment on which civilized society depends.
+The efficient, responsible and sustainable management and operation of the construction industry is vital to the future of the mankind.
+Many challenges facing society such as climate change, resource depletion, energy, water and food security and protection of cities from the destructive forces of nature will demand innovative materials, methods and management.

 Traditionally the construction sector is very conservative, risk averse and reluctant to adopt new technologies and ideas.
 The industry needs highly trained individuals at the top managerial level who can address the challenges faced by society.

 The course aims to be unique rather than just an excellent version of what is already available elsewhere in construction management courses.
 It will explore the future of construction, seeking new paradigms and innovative models for delivery, drawing on the latest research in new techniques, new models of construction and new management approaches.
-The aim is to deliver a course that will encompass the full spectrum of the construction industry covering topics from the high level financing requirements of PFI and PPP type mega-projects through to the latest innovations in analysis, design and materials technology.
+The aim is to deliver a course that will cover full breadth of the construction cycle; covering the latest findings from project procurement/finance through design to operation stage.
 Sustainability and whole life performance will necessarily form core components interwoven through all aspects of the course.
 Existing widely held assumptions will be challenged with the aim of revolutionizing construction and the public perception of it.